Homemade Guava Cranberry Sauce with Oranges

 Instructions

 - Remove from heat and remove the cinnamon stick.
-Transfer guava cranberry sauce to a bowl to cool for 20 minutes before serving.
+Transfer the guava cranberry sauce to a bowl to cool for 20 minutes before serving.
 Enjoy!

 This is the best cranberry sauce!
 It’s my fourth year making it and I look forward to it every year.
 The fam loves it.